 Why having floor insulation is important

-The first areas to insulate are ceilings and under suspended floors because it is easy and cost-effective in many homes.
-As of 1 July 2019, all private rental properties need ceiling and underfloor insulation wherever practical.
+The first areas to insulate are roofs and under suspended floors because it is easy and cost-effective in many homes.
+As of 1 July 2019, all private rental properties need roof and underfloor insulation wherever practical.

-The government’s Warmer Kiwi Homes programme provides grants for ceiling and underfloor insulation to eligible homeowners (owner-occupiers) on low incomes.
-For more information, see Energywise Funding for Insulation.
+The government’s Warmer Kiwi Homes programme provides grants for roof and underfloor insulation to eligible homeowners (owner-occupiers) on low incomes.
+For more information, see Funding for Insulation.
 Other financial assistance can be found on the HomeFit finance options page.

 ANZ has an interest-free home loan top up for home improvements.
 Click here for more details.